stc3245/Webcheckers/docs/DesignDoc.md

 ![The WebCheckers Domain Model](domain-model.png)

-In this domain model we captured the high level aspects of playing a game of checkers.
-Each checkers game consists of two players, each player is either red or black.
-This checkers game is played on a checkers board where each player starts with 12 pieces but, they can loose pieces throughout the game.
-With a checkers piece each player can make a move, this move can either be a simple move, a jump move or a multi-jump move.
-Not are players are humans, some players can be ai players.
+In this domain model, we captured the high level aspects of playing a game of checkers.
+Each checkers game consists of two players, a red player and a black player.
+The game is played on a 8x8 checkers board with each player starting with 12 pieces and losing pieces throughout the game.
+With a checkers piece, each player can make a move.
+This move can either be a simple move, a jump move, or a multi-jump move.
+Not all players are humans.
+Some players can be AI players.

 ## Architecture and Design